Pyranometers: all you need to know

 Pyranometer in use on a PV parkWhat are pyranometers used for?

 The pyranometer sensor’s main role is solar monitoring.
-Solar monitoring measures the amount, intensity, and availability of sunlight.
+Solar monitoring measures the intensity, duration and availability of sunlight.
 Measuring these factors is most commonly used in the following sectors:

 1. Solar energy sector